Return to Campus & COVID-19 Safety and Resources

 News & Events

-Bus Service Resumes on Modified Schedules for Queen Lane and Center City; Powelton/Spring Garden Route Still Suspended
+Bus Service Resumes on Modified Schedules for Queen Lane, Center City, and Powelton/Spring Garden

-Drexel University bus service along the Dragon Route (Center City Loop) and Queen Lane Route (East Falls Loop) has resumed on modified schedules.
+Drexel University bus service along the Dragon Route (Center City Loop), Queen Lane Route (East Falls Loop), and Powelton/Spring Garden has resumed on modified schedules.
 You can view the schedules via PDF on the Campus Bus Service website.

 - Masks will be required to enter any Drexel Transit vehicle.

 - Riders are required to maintain social distancing while loading onto the buses and to sit in designated seating to maintain our safety thresholds.
 Riders must enter from the front of the vehicle.
 Upon entering, please take the first available seat starting from the rear of the bus.

 - A hand sanitizer dispenser is provided on each bus.

 - Each bus put into service is disinfected twice per day.

 Accelerating COVID-19 Research and Development